-One of its weaknesses is the length of the room descriptions: these tend to be rather short, and in this way it is sometimes difficult to produce a different and meaningful description for each room.
+One of its weaknesses is the length of the room descriptions: these tend to be rather short, and because of this it is sometimes difficult to produce a different and meaningful description for each room.
 This problem could be surmounted by the addition of a few extra lines of code in the routine from line 5000 onwards, e.g.

-5011 IF CP=24 THEN 8000
+5011 IF CP = 24 THEN 8000

-BOOO PRINT "IN A LONG DARK TUNNEL THAT HAS BEEN CONTROL OF THE ROCKS."
-BOO2 PRINT "THE ROCKS HAVE WEATHERED OVER THE YEARS INTO A THOUSAND AND ONE" BOO4 PRINT "FANTASTIC FORMATIONS.
-THE LIGHT FROM YOUR TORCH FLICKERS EERILY" BOO6 PRINT "AMONGST THE SHADOWS, CAUSING THE LIGHT TO DANCE ABOUT FROM THE ROCKS and so on, before returning back to the main program again.
+8000 PRINT "IN A LONG DARK TUNNEL THAT HAS BEEN CARVED OUT OF THE ROCKS."
+8002 PRINT "THE ROCKS HAVE WEATHERED OVER THE YEARS INTO A THOUSAND AND ONE" 8004 PRINT "FANTASTIC FORMATIONS.
+THE LIGHT FROM YOUR TORCH FLICKERS EERILY" 8006 PRINT "AMONGST THE SHADOWS, CAUSING THE LIGHT TO DANCE ABOUT FROM THE ROCKS and so on, before returning back to the main program again.

-Other than that, it works, so let's look at the verbs, starting with GO.
+Other than that, it works, so let's look at the verbs.